qgadrian/smokex/README.md

 * [ ] Enable production Stripe
 * [x] Increase timeout config to 10 seconds
 * [x] Ensure all the important metrics are properly setup
+* [ ] Fix CTA buttons when the liveview is already loaded
+* [ ] Improve the top bar links and navigation.
+For example hide pricing if already PRO.
+* [ ] Improve subscription information shown

 ### New features

+* [ ] If no current subscription in billing view show info and CTA
+* [ ] Allow set custom timeout per each step
 * [ ] Add button to view plan definition from execution view
+* [ ] Measure request time per plan step and show a graph view for performance
 * [ ] Create environment variables for configurations, for example `apps/smokex/lib/smokex/users.ex`
-* [ ] Add metadata plugs
+* [ ] Provide API endpoint to start an execution.
+Mind this will need an API KEY (for that, for example see https://github.com/danschultzer/pow/issues/176)
 * [ ] Delete plans
-* [ ] Allow set custom timeout per each step
+* [ ] Use https://github.com/ispirata/exjsonpath/ to get data from JSON
 * [ ] Create organizations model (mind some logic needs to be replaced, for example `Limits`)
 * [ ] Provide interface or module to manage the scheduled jobs (aka `Smokex.PlanDefinitions.Scheduler.jobs`)
-* [ ] Use https://github.com/ispirata/exjsonpath/ to get data from JSON
 * [ ] Add `finished with error` state?
 * [ ] Add the reason details of failed request.
 For example, a wrong
+* [ ] Add metadata plugs
+* [ ] Connect to Github and auto create a plan based on the files under `.smokex`
 * [ ] Migrate to a distributed application, so far it is a single instance
-* [ ] Connect to Github and auto create a plan based on the files under `.smokex`
 * [ ] Allow remote console access on Heroku (see https://medium.com/@karmajunkie/distributed-elixir-on-heroku-59b691d9868e
     and https://github.com/phoenixframework/phoenix/issues/2558)
 * [ ] Improve the scheduled jobs management, by either persisting them or finding a better solution than using a `start_phase`
-* [ ] Provide API endpoint to start an execution.
-Mind this will need an API KEY (see https://github.com/danschultzer/pow/issues/176)
 * [ ] Proper YAML linting and format check.
 Ideally on the WYSIWYG editor
-* [ ] Measure request time per plan step and show a graph view for performance
 * [ ] Run datadog agent with [supervisord](http://supervisord.org/)

 #### Distributed application